ajaychaudhary-git/Sec-lab-Ecb/Sample_code/Assigment_5/README.md

 #  Installation of rootkits and study about the variety of options.
 #### Assigement statement: Installation of rootkits and study about the variety of options.
-# Note you can run this experiment on virtual machine, it is reccomneded as playing with code won't distrub your main machine.
+# Note you can run this experiment on virtual machine, it is reccomneded as playing with code won't affect your laptop.
 ## Steps
 1: Download Rootkit Tool from GMER website www.gmer.net.